andytoh78/MarketBasketAnalysis/apriori.md

 > | fresh bread      | 323   | 4.31    |
 > | salmon           | 319   | 4.25    |

 Mineral water is the most frequently purchased item, and it appears in 1788 (~24%) transactions.
 Several food items like eggs, spaghetti, french fries, chocolate, and green tea also have high purchase counts.
-We can also visualize the frequent items using bar charts, heatmaps, pie charts, tree maps, word cloud, network graph to better understand their distribution within the dataset.
+We can also visualize the frequent items using bar charts, heatmaps, pie charts, tree maps, word cloud to better understand their distribution within the dataset.

 ### **${\color{lightgreen}\textsf{Bar Plot}}$**